-Although the core of Jeet Kune do was the three arts of Wing Chun, boxing, and fencing, Bruce also studied many other arts, including Savate and Southern Mantis.
-He also trained with the very top Karate fighters of his day, including Chuck Norris, Joe Lewis, and others, and exchanged techniques with them.
+Although the core of Jeet Kune do was the three arts of Wing Chun, boxing, and fencing, Bruce also studied many other arts, including Savate and Praying Mantis Kung Fu.
+He also trained with the very top Karate fighters of his day, including Chuck Norris, Joe Lewis, Mike Stone, and others, and exchanged techniques with them.
 Towards the end of his life he became very interested in the grappling arts of Judo and wrestling.

 Jeet Kune Do practitioners often use non-traditional training methods